Miami Showband killings: Convictions

 A number of suspects were arrested by the RUC in early August 1975.
 One of these men, Lance-Corporal Thomas Raymond Crozier (aged 25, a painting contractor from Lurgan) of C Company, 11th Battalion UDR, was charged with the Miami Showband killings.
 Crozier recounted that on the night of the killings, he had driven to the grounds of a school in Lurgan where he had picked up two men.
 He then drove to the A1 lay-by and met up with another five men, who were all wearing British Army uniforms.
 They subsequently set up a roadblock with "all the trappings of a regular military checkpoint."
 Crozier told police, and later a court, that he had not played a large part in the attack.
 He refused to name his accomplices, stating that doing so would put the lives of his family in danger.

 On 22 January 1976, a second UDR soldier, Sergeant James Roderick Shane McDowell (aged 29, an optical worker, also from Lurgan) was arrested and charged with the Miami Showband killings.
 He also served in C Company, 11th Battalion UDR.
 The RUC were led to him through analysis of his glasses, which had been found at the murder scene.
 Tests revealed that the lenses of the glasses were of a prescription worn by just 1 in 500,000 of the population.
-McDowell had previously been arrested at Jackson's Lurgan homen, by police searching for the killers of an elderly Catholic couple Peter and Jenny McKearney on 23 October 1975, but had been immediately released.
+McDowell had previously been arrested at Jackson's Lurgan home, by police searching for the killers of an elderly Catholic couple Peter and Jenny McKearney on 23 October 1975, but had been immediately released.

 McDowell's statement of admission was published in David McKittrick's book Lost Lives:

 There was very little planning.
 I only came into it because of my UDR connection and the fact that I had a uniform.
 I was given a sub-machine gun but I had never fired it.
 I passed out when the explosion happened and that was when I lost the gun, the glasses, and a UDR beret.